2022 Ontario municipal elections: Brantford City Council

 The results for Brantford City Council were as follows.
 Two elected from each ward.

 Brockville

 Mayor

 The candidates for mayor of Brockville are as follows:

 Chatham-Kent

 Mayor

 Incumbent mayor Darrin Canniff was challenged by truck driver Andy Fisher and retiree Bill Pickard.

 Chatham-Kent Municipal Council

 The results for Chatham-Kent Municipal Council were as follows.

 Cornwall

 Mayor

 The results for mayor of Cornwall were as follows:

 Cornwall City Council

 The results for Cornwall City Council were as follows:

 Gananoque

 Mayor

 Incumbent mayor Ted Lojko was challenged by military veteran John Beddows and perioperative nurse Greg Truesdell.

 The results for mayor of Gananoque were as follows:

 Haldimand County

 The results for mayor of Haldimand County and Haldimand County Municipal Council are as follows:

 Mayor

 Incumbent mayor Ken Hewitt ran for re-election.
 He ran in the 2022 Ontario general election for the Progressive Conservative Party of Ontario in Haldimand—Norfolk, losing to Independent Bobbi Ann Brady.

 Haldimand County Municipal Council

+By-elections

+A by-election was held in Ward 4 on June 19, 2023.
+The seat was vacated after Natalie Stam resigned for health reasons.
+The results were as follows:

+Following the death of Trainer on October 31, 2024, another by-election was held in Ward 4 on April 11, 2025.
+The results were as follows:

+Following the death of Stewart Patterson on November 26, 2024, a by-election was held in Ward 1, also on April 11, 2025.
+The results were as follows: